KellenMossner/data-school-hackathon-2024/README.md

 python3 src/app.py
 ```

 2. Go to the link printed in the terminal and follow the instructions.
+If no link is printed go to http://localhost:5000/.

 ### Team: Chi-Squared and Confused:
 | Name           | SU Number |